Helium compounds: Predicted ions

 The lithium hydrohelide cation HLiHe+ is linear in theory.
 This molecular ion could exist with big bang nucleosynthesis elements.
 Other hydrohelide cations that exist in theory are HNaHe+ sodium hydrohelide cation, HKHe+ potassium hydrohelide cation, HBeHe2+ beryllium hydrohelide cation, HMgHe2+ magnesium hydrohelide cation, and HCaHe2+ calcium hydrohelide cation.

 HeBeO+ is predicted to have a relatively high binding energy of 25 kcal mol−1.
+Similarly the ethynylhelium cation [HeC≡CH]+ is predicted to be bound (with respect to ethynyl cation and helium) by 22 kcal/mol.
+However, vinylhelium ([HeCH=CH2]+, 0.03 kcal/mol) and methylhelium ([HeCH3]+, 1.5 kcal/mol) cations are predicted to be bound much more weakly.